Hu-chi/AI-literature-collector/README.md

 # Introduction

 I make a tool for searching literature about some topic in my area.
+The search results are organized into notions to form a knowledge base.

+I I have collected the titles and abstracts of the following conference papers for quick offline retrieval.

 Common NLP Conferences: